Code-Institute-Submissions/the_sixth_row/README.md

 This README file is based on the Code Institute template.

 ### Media

 All media files used were created and developed by The Sixth Row for the design of the project.

 ### Acknowledgments

-I would also like to thank Anthony Ngene (https://github.com/tonymontaro) as a supervisor in the development of this project.
+Thank you to my fellow band members of The Sith Row for making this an enjoyable project that I felt passionately about.
+I would like to thank Anthony Ngene (https://github.com/tonymontaro) for his invaluable feedback, as supervisor for this project.
-Thanks to his feedback, I have been given the correct insights to achieve this result.